The House on Sorority Row: Music

 The film's music score was written by Richard Band and performed by the London Philharmonic Orchestra, recorded at Wembley Studios.
 The Washington, D.C.–based power pop band 4 Out of 5 Doctors appears in the movie, performing several of their songs.

-La-La Land Records issued a disc of Band's score in 2015.
+La-La Land Records issued a disc of the score in 2015.
 Terror Vision subsequently reissued the score on vinyl in 2021.

 Release

 The one-sheet poster and advertising were created by Film Ventures International's regular advertising agency, Design Projects Incorporated.
-Design Project's owner, Rick Albert art directed the key art and title treatment design.
+Design Project's owner, Rick Albert, art-directed the key art and title treatment design.
 The key art was illustrated by Jack Leynnwood, who painted illustrations for many motion picture campaigns during the late 1970s and '80s.
 The copylines were written by distributor Film Ventures International's Edward L. Montoro.

-Initially, Metro-Goldwyn-Mayer expressed interest in distributing the film, but ultimately backed out, after which Film Ventures International bought it for distribution.
-The House on Sorority Row was given a limited theatrical release on November 19, 1982 in the United States, opening in Albuquerque, New Mexico and Las Vegas, Nevada.
-The theatrical release expanded to major cities such as Los Angeles on January 21, 1983.
+Initially, MGM expressed interest in distributing the film but ultimately backed out, after which Film Ventures International acquired distribution rights.
+The House on Sorority Row was given a limited theatrical release on November 19, 1982 in the USA, opening in Albuquerque and Las Vegas.
+The theatrical release expanded to major cities such as L.A. on January 21, 1983.

-The film was released in the United Kingdom in December 1983 under the title House of Evil.
+The film was released in the UK in December 1983 under the title House of Evil.

 Home media

 Elite Entertainment released The House on Sorority Row on DVD in November 2000.
 The disc featured the film's original theatrical trailer as a supplementary feature.
-The DVD was re-printed and released again on November 18, 2003.
-It was again re-released on January 12, 2010 to commemorate the film's 25th anniversary.
+The DVD was reissued on November 18, 2003.
+It was again re-released on January 12, 2010, to commemorate the film's 25th anniversary.

 Scorpion Releasing and Katarina's Nightmare Theater released a remastered edition on a 2-disc Blu-ray/DVD combo in January 2011.
 Scorpion Releasing and Code Red released a new Blu-ray edition on May 11, 2018, featuring a new 2K scan of the original master negative.
 This edition, sold exclusively online and limited to 1,600 units, features a slipcover and newly commissioned artwork.

 MVD Entertainment Group issued another Blu-ray edition on July 6, 2021, featuring an alternate mono audio version of the film with a re-timed pre-credits sequence as a new bonus feature; a limited foldout poster of the film's theatrical one-sheet was also included.

 Reception

 Box office

 During its opening limited release in Las Vegas in November 1982, The House on Sorority Row sold out showings and out-grossed Creepshow, Poltergeist, and An Officer and a Gentleman at area theaters.
-Following its expanded release in January 1983, the film opened with a weekend earning of $617,661 showing on 153 screens, ranking number 15 at the box office.
+Following its expanded release in January 1983, the film opened with a weekend earning of $617,661, showing on 153 screens, ranking #15 at the box office.
 The film grossed between $3.8 million–$10 million domestically.
 (Note: Sources vary regarding the film's final box office gross, with figures cited of $3.8 million, $8,184,633, and $10,604,986.)